aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/originalFileName/_index.md

 ### Remarks

-Returns ``None`` if the document was loaded from a stream or created blank.
+Returns ``null`` if the document was loaded from a stream or created blank.